-- 23.3 (1) In this section: - "phase 1" means the first 12 months in which the additional rent increase may be imposed to comply with the timing and notice requirements set out in section 42 [timing and notice of rent increases] of the Act; - "phase 2" means the next 12 months after phase 1 in which the additional rent increase may be imposed to comply with the timing and notice requirements set out in section 42 of the Act;
+- 23.3 (1) In this section: - "phase 1" means the first 12 months in which the additional rent increase may be imposed to comply with the timing and notice requirements set out in section 42 [timing and notice of rent increases] of the Act; - "phase 2" means the next 12 months after phase 1 in which the additional rent increase may be imposed to comply with the timing and notice requirements set out in section 42 of the Act:

-- "phase 3" means the next 12 months after phase 2 in which the additional rent increase may be imposed to comply with the timing and notice requirements set out in section 42 of the Act. - (2) Subject to subsection (3), an additional rent increase for eligible capital expenditures may only be imposed in the first 12 months in which it may be imposed to comply with the timing and notice requirements set out in section 42 of the Act. - (3) If the amount calculated under section 23.2 (2) is higher than the amount that the landlord may impose under section 23.2 (4), the additional rent increase for eligible capital expenditures may only be imposed in up to 3 phases as follows: - (a) the landlord may impose the amount determined under section 23.2 (4) as an additional rent increase in phase 1; - (b) the landlord may impose the amount calculated in accordance with subsection (4) of this section as an additional rent increase in phase 2; - (c) the landlord may impose the amount calculated in accordance with subsection (5) as an additional rent increase in phase 3. - (4) The additional rent increase that the landlord may impose in phase 2 is the lower of the 2 following amounts: - (a) the amount calculated under section 23.2 (2) minus the amount the landlord was permitted to impose under section 23.2 (4); - (b) the sum of the following multiplied by 3%: - (i) the rent payable in phase 2; - (ii) the amount of the annual rent increase permitted to be imposed under section 43 (1) (a) of the Act at the time the additional rent increase for eligible capital expenditures for phase 2 is imposed. - (5) The additional rent increase that the landlord may impose in phase 3 is the lower of the 2 following amounts: - (a) the amount calculated under section 23.2 (2) minus the sum of the following: - (i) the amount the landlord was permitted to impose under section 23.2 (4); - (ii) the amount calculated under subsection (4) (b) of this section; - (b) the sum of the following multiplied by 3%: - (i) the rent payable in phase 3; - (ii) the amount of the annual rent increase permitted to be imposed under section 43 (1) (a) of the Act at the time the additional rent increase for eligible capital expenditures for phase 3 is imposed. - (6) If the amount of the additional rent increase approved under section 23.1 is not imposed in accordance with subsection (2) or (3) of this section, as applicable, the landlord must not carry forward the unused portion or add it to any future rent increase.
+- "phase 3" means the next 12 months after phase 2 in which the additional rent increase may be imposed to comply with the timing and notice requirements set out in section 42 of the Act. - (2) An additional rent increase for eligible capital expenditures may only be imposed - (a) with the annual rent increase permitted to be imposed under section 43 (1) (a) of the Act, and - (b) subject to subsection (3), in the first 12 months in which it may be imposed to comply with the timing and notice requirements set out in section 42 of the Act. - (3) If the amount calculated under section 23.2 (2) is higher than the amount that the landlord may impose under section 23.2 (4), the additional rent increase for eligible capital expenditures may only be imposed in up to 3 phases as follows: - (a) the landlord may impose the amount determined under section 23.2 (4) as an additional rent increase in phase 1; - (b) the landlord may impose the amount calculated in accordance with subsection (4) of this section as an additional rent increase in phase 2; - (c) the landlord may impose the amount calculated in accordance with subsection (5) as an additional rent increase in phase 3. - (4) The additional rent increase that the landlord may impose in phase 2 is the lower of the 2 following amounts: - (a) the amount calculated under section 23.2 (2) minus the amount the landlord was permitted to impose under section 23.2 (4); - (b) the sum of the following multiplied by 3%: - (i) the rent payable in phase 2; - (ii) the amount of the annual rent increase permitted to be imposed under section 43 (1) (a) of the Act at the time the additional rent increase for eligible capital expenditures for phase 2 is imposed. - (5) The additional rent increase that the landlord may impose in phase 3 is the lower of the 2 following amounts: - (a) the amount calculated under section 23.2 (2) minus the sum of the following: - (i) the amount the landlord was permitted to impose under section 23.2 (4); - (ii) the amount calculated under subsection (4) (b) of this section; - (b) the sum of the following multiplied by 3%: - (i) the rent payable in phase 3; - (ii) the amount of the annual rent increase permitted to be imposed under section 43 (1) (a) of the Act at the time the additional rent increase for eligible capital expenditures for phase 3 is imposed.